iosg073/Notes-CODE-Django-1st-Repo/readme.md

 templates.

 We can have many "apps" inside of a django project.
 This allows us to modularize, giving us flexibility and separation of concerns.
-In theory, a well-structured "app" is interchangeable with other django projects, because it should be self-contained.
+When built properly, a well-structured "app" is interchangeable with other django projects, because it's self-contained.

 ## Database Setup (10 minutes / 0:30)